machanism-org/machai/ghostwriter/src/site/markdown/act.md

 ### Default user prompt: `public.prompt`

-Use the `prompt` setting through the `public.prompt` configuration property.
-In a TOML act, set `default.public.prompt` to give the act a default request:
+The prompt property used by an act is the dotted TOML key `public.prompt` (not a separate top-level `prompt` key).
+In a TOML act, set `default.public.prompt` to define the request the template should use when no direct `public.prompt` value has already been configured:

 ```toml
 [default]